Home Research Publications A brief bio Conferences & talks Other Contact

 Research

-One recent study analyzes hiring discrimination against refugees and looks specifically at whether male or female refugees face more discrimination by recruiters (forthcoming in the International Migration Review; open access).
-Earlier, Flavia Fossati, Gemma Scalise, Gerda Hooijer, and I co-edited a special issue in the Journal of European Social Policy which studies how employers and trade unions influence the inclusion of immigrants into welfare states and labor markets.
-A book chapter (access) I wrote with Philipp Lutz summarizes the existing research on how countries can (or cannot) reconcile open borders and generous welfare states.
+Much of my research from the last few years is concerned with public attitudes toward immigrants and with immigrants' labor market integration, and relies mainly on surveys and survey experiments.
+For example, a recently published article in Political Studies looks at the psychological factors behind "welfare chauvinist" attitudes, meaning not wanting to give immigrants access to social protection systems.
+Another study analyzes hiring discrimination against refugees and shows whether male or female refugees face more discrimination by recruiters and why that is (published in the International Migration Review).
+Related to this, Flavia Fossati, Gemma Scalise, Gerda Hooijer, and I co-edited a special issue in the Journal of European Social Policy which features studies on how employers and trade unions influence the inclusion of immigrants into welfare states and labor markets.

 Together with Giuliano Bonoli, Flavia Fossati, Mia Gandenberger, and Philipp Trein, I studied how the Swiss public thought about the COVID-19 pandemic and the government's response to it.
-To this end, we conducted original public opinion surveys, which included survey experiments on people's attitudes toward important issues such as the allocation of ICU beds among COVID-patients, travel restrictions, and financial aid to small companies.
+We conducted original public opinion surveys, which included survey experiments on people's attitudes toward important questions such as the allocation of ICU beds among COVID-patients ("pandemic triage"), the distribution of vaccines, travel restrictions, and financial aid to small companies.
 Our results are published in articles in Social Science & Medicine, the Journal of Social Policy, the Journal of European Social Policy, and the Swiss Political Science Review (see the list of my publications below).

 You can find additional results and data presented on our interactive data dashboard, and you can download our data here.